amani1505/blood/README.md

     <img src="public/img/ss_home.png" alt="home page" width="300"/>
 </p>

-<h1 align="center">Laradmin</h1>
+<h1 align="center">CBMS</h1>
-<p align="center">Laradmin is a Admin Dashboard Template that can help you develop faster.
+<p align="center">CBMS is a Admin Dashboard Template that can help you develop faster.
 We bring SB Admin 2 with Laravel starter project.
 It's completely free and you can use it in your projects.</p>

 ## Main Template
 If you want to check the original template in StartBootstrap, [click here](https://startbootstrap.com/theme/sb-admin-2) to open template repository.